 I think Dorwinion deserves a slap for how he treats poor Galdrin!

 It's always great to see new Atari ST games released.
-(Yet Another New Atari STGame, just in case you were wondering about the header).
-I loved its story and really enjoyed playing through to the end.
-Okay, I wish it was a much bigger adventure, so I'm keeping my fingers crossed that the ST version of Rudolphone Rur being translated into English someday soon.
+(Yet Another New Atari STGame, just in case you wondered about the header above).
+This was a lot of fun to play; I loved its storytelling and really enjoyed playing through to the end.
+Okay, I wish it was a much bigger adventure, so I'm keeping my fingers crossed that the Atari ST version of Rudolphone Rur will get translated into English, someday very soon.

 Yep, that's right and Tristam Island is a text adventure for lots of computers including our Atari ST. It's been developed by Hugo Labrande and costs only a few quid (download link is below).
 That payment grants access to each and every download available, plus some hints & tips.
 Heck, there's even a free demo for those eager to evaluate it first.